pineapplemachine/higher/docs/documenting.md

 ## Documentation strings

-With the exception of summaries which are meant, in general, to be no longer than 100 characters, higher omits empty lines and ignores newlines in documentation strings and substitutes single spaces for them instead.
+With the exception of summaries which are meant, in general, to be no longer than 100 characters, higher replaces any uninterrupted series of whitespace that includes a newline character with one space.

 For example, this `returns` documentation string: